Click on name for additional information.

 The Legal Assistant assists at hearings to ensure that the proceedings are properly recorded and exhibits are identified and secured.
 The Legal Assistant also assists the Hearing Examiner and the Deputy Hearing Examiner with cases both before and after the hearing.
 The Legal Assistant has primary responsibility for providing information to the public and to hearing participants, and for verifying the accuracy and completeness of case records for transmittal to court on appeal.

-The Staff Analyst has responsibility for office administration, including research and analysis on a variety of operational and administrative issues; project management; budget development and oversight; human resource management, including recruiting, training, and career development; initiating and maintaining vendor relationships; accounting; and technology management.
+The Executive Assistant has responsibility for office administration, including research and analysis on a variety of operational and administrative issues; project management; budget development and oversight; human resource management, including recruiting, training, and career development; initiating and maintaining vendor relationships; accounting; and technology management.

 The Administrative Specialist serves as the initial contact in the Hearing Examiner's office and assists the public, City staff and parties in cases with information regarding hearing procedures, rules, and similar matters.
 The Administrative Specialist also provides a full range of general administrative support functions for the office, including the processing of incoming appeals, DPD and SDOT citation defaults and collections, and is the primary contact for ordering copies of proceedings.